 Client 9: The Rise and Fall of Eliot Spitzer.
 All Critics (68) | Top Critics (22) | Fresh (61) | Rotten (6) | DVD (2) Gibney doesn't have anything more than tantalizing clues and a huge amount of circumstantial evidence, but he doesn't need much more than that to indict Wall Street itself.

 As Gibney demonstrates in Client 9: The Rise and Fall of Eliot Spitzer, plenty of politicians remained in office amid similar revelations.
 It's the coolness of Gibney's account of the possibly systematic sabotaging of Spitzer's career, perpetrated by a strangely camera-friendly cast of enemies-cum-conspirators, that makes it such transfixing viewing.
 "Client 9" is made with skill and intelligence, but I kept wanting to hear another story; one that I hadn't heard before.
 You want tears?
+It leaves the unmistakable impression that there's more to this iteration of a story that, animated by hubris, lust, self-deception and love of power, is sure to play out again.
+Informative and thought-provoking...
+Scary, fascinating stuff.
 When you talk too much for Twitter.
 The U.S. vs. John Lennon.
 In retrospect, it seems absurd that the United States government felt so threatened by the presence of John Lennon that they tried to have him deported.